ankushBoL/log4j-aws-appenders/docs/jmx.md

   [this](cloudwatch.md#invalidsequencetokenexception-and-logstream-throttling) for more information.
 * `getUnrecoveredWriterRaceRetries`
   The number of batches that were requeued due to repeated `InvalidSequenceTokenException` responses.
+  This value should be zero; if it is a significant fraction of `WriterRaceRetries` this indicates that you have too many appenders writing to the same stream.

 `KinesisLogWriter` provides the following additional attributes, defined by [KinesisWriterStatisticsMXBean](../aws-shared/src/main/java/com/kdgregory/logging/aws/kinesis/KinesisWriterStatisticsMXBean.java).